-- Mark safe distances in work, transit and break areas (eg on floors and walls). - Consider different shift patterns to minimise the number of workers onsite (eg AM/PM shifts). - Stagger start times, breaks and finish times to avoid congestion in high traffic areas and minimise workers coming into contact with each other as they move around the site. - Plan for how physical distancing will be maintained during inclement weather (eg use of lunch or crib rooms and amenities). - Install temporary physical barriers (eg fences, screens) between work areas, where appropriate.
+- Mark safe distances in work, transit and break areas (eg on floors and walls). - Consider different shift patterns to minimise the number of workers onsite (eg AM/PM shifts, ensuring adequate time between shifts for cleaning and disinfecting). - Stagger start times, breaks and finish times to avoid congestion in high traffic areas and minimise workers coming into contact with each other as they move around the site. - Plan for how physical distancing will be maintained during inclement weather (eg use of lunch or crib rooms and amenities). - Install temporary physical barriers (eg fences, screens) between work areas, where appropriate.